 Personal Interview: Interview selection is based on interim transcripts, postsecondary academic record and DAT scores.
 The interim document deadline is February 1.
 Competitive applicants will be interviewed by a team to determine if they have the personal qualities necessary for the profession.
 The interview evaluates an applicant's maturity, motivation, initiative, ability to communicate, personal qualities and interests.
-The interview schedule differs every year; short-listed applicants will be advised of the interview dates by letter.
+The interview schedule differs every year; shortlisted applicants will be advised of the interview dates by letter.

-- Language Proficiency Requirements: All applicants must meet the English Language Proficiency and Spoken English requirements (see §13.3). - (2) Medical Testing and Immunization Requirements: Prior to orientation students admitted to the DDS program are required to undergo medical testing for Hepatitis B and meet all immunization requirements.
-As well, a varicella titre test and a tuberculin skin test are required in the first year of the program.
-See §113.2.1(12) for regulations concerning medical testing and immunization.
+- 1. Language Proficiency Requirements: All applicants must meet the English Language Proficiency and Spoken English requirements (see Language Proficiency Requirements). - 2.
+Medical Testing and Immunization Requirements: Prior to orientation students admitted to the DDS program require immunization against, and/ or proof of immunity to, poliomyelitis, diphtheria, tetanus, measles, mumps, rubella, and hepatitis B. As well, a varicella titre test and a tuberculin skin test are required in the first year of the program.
+See Medical Testing and Immunization Requirements for regulations concerning medical testing and immunization.